websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/message-bus.md

 ![Example Messaging Component Interaction](./message-bus/images/01.png)

-Here is the sequence of interactions:
+Here is an example interaction sequence:

-1. `Destination` *D1* registers with the Message Bus.
+1. `Destination` *D1* is registered with the Message Bus.
+Any class can register a `Destination`.
 1. `MessageListener`s *ML1* and *ML2* register with `Destination` *D1*.
 1. Arbitrary class *Foo* creates `Message` *M1*.
 1. *Foo* invokes the Message Bus to send `Message` *M1* to `Destination` *D1*.